Arts Research. Journalism. Interviews. Photography - Arts Project Management & Gallery Support

 How's life at The Table Gallery?

 It's difficult, the High Street is suffering and there is not a lot of footfall.
 I am quite lucky that the people I sell to tend to be local repeat customers.
-People that move from the cities to rural Wiltshire from London, Bath or Bristol, people who up-size from cities and need their houses furnished.
+People who move from the cities to rural Wiltshire from London, Bath or Bristol, people who up-size from cities and need their houses furnished.

 My idea is to educate people about what they should have in their house, and supply them with the right period and size, that are practical and good investment pieces.